Meow: Background and biological details

+Meowing fundamentally evolves as a learned behavior.
+Formerly feral cats meow much less often than felines accustomed to human interaction their entire lives.
+Particularly attached cats will meow in an imitative and reflective fashion in response to human communication that involves a back-and-forth process between the two beings, which can involve mutual emotional connection.

+Etymology

-In American English, the spelling "meow" was first used in 1842.
-Before that, the word could be spelled "miaow", "miau", or "meaw".
+In American English, the spelling meow was first used in 1842.
+Before that, the word could be spelled miaow, miau, or meaw.
 Of any variant, the earliest attestation of a cat's cry in Early Modern English is from the 1630s.